Byron Khun de Prorok: Exploration of the Hoggar Mountains and discovery of the tomb of Tin Hinan, 1925

-De Prorok is most remarkable for his excavation in 1925 of the Tin Hinan Tomb, the monumental grave belonging to the 4th-century BC Tuareg matriarch Tin Hinan, whose remains he uncovered and controversially extracted.
+De Prorok excavated the Tin Hinan Tomb in 1925, the monumental grave belonging to the 4th-century BC Tuareg matriarch Tin Hinan, whose remains he uncovered and controversially extracted.

 From a Tuareg point of view, Prorok was a graverobber who desecrated the tomb of a revered ancestor.

-The expedition into the Sahara included Maurice Reygasse, Alonzo W. Pond of Beloit College, W. Bradley Tyrrell, big game hunter, of Chicago, Mr. Denny of The New York Times, a motion picture operator, an interpreter, two native guides and a native chef.
+The expedition into the Sahara included Maurice Reygasse, Alonzo W. Pond of the Logan Museum of Anthropology, W. Bradley Tyrrell, a colleague of Pond's from Beloit College, Mr. Denny of The New York Times, a motion picture operator, an interpreter, two native guides and a native chef.
 Alonzo Pond is said to have found Prorok "difficult".

 The expedition was launched from Algiers in October 1925 and using motor vehicles for transport headed south towards the Hoggar Mountains.

 We hoped to find something in the Sahara which would throw a useful light not only upon the commerce of the ancient cities of the coast but also, perhaps, upon the very origin of man and the beginnings of Libyo-Phoenician civilisation where we were told, on authority that is not so assured as it perhaps might be, that there are buried cities and strange races.
 It is a land of myth and mystery.

 Prorok was particularly excited about discovering lost people deep in the Sahara in quest that echoes past searches for Prester John.
 He hoped to encounter inhabitants of the Hoggar Mountains who were, he had come to believe, "a mysterious people, tall, straight and slender, who regard themselves as the greatest of all races with similarity to the Egyptians as represented on the ancient tombs of the Pharaohs."